MystenLabs/sui/doc/src/wallet.md

 ```

 ## Merging and splitting coin objects
-Overtime, the account might receive coins from other account and will become unmanageable when
+Overtime, the account might receive coins from other accounts and will become unmanageable when
-the number of coins grows; contrarily the account might need to split the coin for payment or
+the number of coins grows; contrarily, the account might need to split the coins for payment or
-for transfer to other account.
+for transfer to another account.

-We can use the `merge-coin` command and `split-coin` command to consolidate or split coins.
+We can use the `merge-coin` command and `split-coin` command to consolidate or split coins, respectivly.

 ### Merge coins
 Usage of `merge-coin`: